freenas/freenas-docs/userguide/tasks.rst

 are listed alphabetically in
 :menuselection:`Tasks --> Periodic Snapshot Tasks`.

-Click |ui-options| for an periodic snapshot task to see options to :guilabel:`Edit` or :guilabel:`Delete` the scheduled task.
+Click |ui-options| for a periodic snapshot task to see options to :guilabel:`Edit` or :guilabel:`Delete` the scheduled task.